rokeller/Lucene.Net.ObjectMapping/README.md

     // or
     object myObject = doc.ToObject();

 Since the library stores the actual type of the object when creating a Document, we can always reconstruct the same type of object when deserializing using `ToObject`, provided that the types can be deserialized from JSON.

+You can add your documents to your indices the usual way, or you can add an object to an IndexWriter like this:

+    myIndexWriter.Add(myObject);
+    // or
+    myIndexWriter.Add(myObject, myAnalyzer);

+Updating existing documents is just as easy.
+Like the `UpdateDocument` method on the `IndexReader`, it will delete the documents that match the given query and then just add the new document.
+Use it like this:

+    myIndexWriter.Update(myObject, new TermQuery(new Term("Id", myObject.Id)));
+    // or
+    myIndexWriter.Update(myObject, new TermQuery(new Term("Id", myObject.Id)), myAnalyzer);

+Please note that it is not necessary to filter for the document type in your query.
+The `Update` method does it automatically.

 Search for Documents mapped from a specifc class using the extensions to the Searcher, e.g. like this: